LouisLesueur/ML_cheatsheet/md/index.md

 |F-measure | $F_i = 2 \frac{PPV_i \times TPR_i}{PPV_i + TPR_i} = \frac{2p_{TP}}{2p_{TP}+p_{FN}+p_{FP}}$ | can be interpreted as a measure of overlapping between the true and estimated classes (other instances, i.e. TN, are ignored), ranging from 0 (no overlap at all to 1 (complete overlap)
 |Jaccard coefficient of community | $JJC_i = \frac{p_{TP}}{p_{TP}+p_{FP}+p_{FN}} = \frac{F_i}{2-F_i}$ | can be interpreted as the ratio of the estimated and true classes intersection to their union (in terms of set cardinality).
 It ranges from 0 (no overlap) to 1 (complete overlap)
 |Classification Success Index| $ICSI_i = PPV_i + TPR_i -1$ |

+###### ROC space

+For a continuous classifier, the selection of the best threshold can be done by plotting its performances in the ROC space (TP in function of FP), and chosing the threshold value which is closer to the ideal point.

 ## Generative models